Emergency Grant Funding

 The council has grant funding support available to local Voluntary and Community Sector Organisations, based in Tower Hamlets, who are experiencing an unforeseen emergency which is placing either the organisation or a London Borough of Tower Hamlets funded project at risk.

 Organisations are able to apply for a one-off Emergency Funding Grant of up to £20,000.

 As part of the application requirements organisations will need to provide the following:

-Requests for Emergency Funding support will be assessed to establish the extent to which applications meet the scheme’s criteria which include demonstrating that the organisation provides a service that is of strategic importance to the borough; and, that it has already taken/or is in the process of implementing reasonable measures to address their ‘emergency’ situation.
+Requests for Emergency Funding support will be assessed to establish the extent to which applications meet the scheme’s criteria which include being currently funded by the council, demonstrating that the organisation provides a service that is of strategic importance to the borough; and, that it has already taken/or is in the process of implementing reasonable measures to address their 'emergency' situation.